Where can I find a list of Canvas terminology?

 The Calendar is a communication tool that shows users all events and assignments in their courses and groups.

 The Calendar is a link in Global Navigation.
+Learn more about the Calendar.

 The Chat tool provides synchronous video, audio, and text communication between students enrolled in a course.